 Sure, it may not seem like a few hundred dollars a year here, or a thousand dollars over the life of a loan there is going to have much of an impact, but it can really hold you back financially, especially if these costs could be completely avoided or minimized with making a smart purchasing decision.
 But if you find yourself buying a new vehicle every five years or so, the amount you could save over your lifetime could be substantial.

 If you could save an average of $2,000 each year on total vehicle ownership costs, that could be an additional $60,000 over thirty years.
 And if you put that savings to work and paid off high-interest debt or tucked it away in an IRA, the total savings could be well into the six-figures.
-And saving $2,000 a year isn’t a stretch by any means.
+And saving $2,000 a year isn’t a stretch by any means, this could really help you in saving up some money fast for other things.
 Buy used instead of new, finance with a short-term loan, put some money down, find a car that’s relatively cheap to insure, and get a few extra mpg and you’re well on your way to a larger nest egg in your later years.

 Incoming search terms: